Aniiket04/Clustering-Techniques-for-Data-Insights/README.md

 ```
 The fit_predict() method does two things:
 Fit: It trains the KMeans model on the provided data (i.e df[['Age', 'Income']]).
 It finds the centroids of clusters by minimizing the within-cluster variance.
 Predict: After fitting the model, it predicts which cluster each data point belongs to.
-The result is an array where each value corresponds to the cluster label assigned to each data point in df[['Age', 'Income']].<br>
+The result is an array where each value corresponds to the cluster label assigned to each data point in df[['Age', 'Income']].

 **4.3 Step-3**
 ```python
 df['cluster']=y_predicted
 df
 ```
-Adds the predicted cluster label 'y_predicted' as a new column in the DataFrame df.<br>
+Adds the predicted cluster label 'y_predicted' as a new column in the DataFrame df.

 **4.4 Step-4**
 ```python